The Python Packaging Hell: Files Everywhere (4 / 7)

 inconsistencies.

-Moreover, this file isn’t a replacement of setup.py
+Moreover, this file isn’t a replacement of setup.py, but

 an extension.
 We have to keep the script, even when it’s almost empty!